nikhilm/sasljs/README.md

 Since I do not currently require any other parts of the SASL API, they will not be implemented.
 You are welcome to add them though, please notify me when you do, so that I can pull.

-Depends on cyrus-sasl, usually called `libsasl` in Linux distributions.

 ----
 Nikhil Marathe